ohsyme/simple-soccerguru-bot-claim/readme.md

 8. run the bot with this command : pm2 start index.js
 9. your bot will running

-If you have questions, text me on Discord: ohsyme#0001
+if you have question or something buggy please create issue